noclip-gg/tutorials/Store Linking.md

 ## Download the Store File [here](https://github.com/noclip-gg/noclip-donation-gmod).

 Once you have downloaded the noclip-donation-gmod, you will need to upload it via FileZilla or WinSCP.
-Once uploaded via FTP you can now config the addon, please go to the following file locaion (noclip-donation-gmod-1.1.2\lua\noclip_store\config).
+Once uploaded via FTP you can now config the addon, please go to the following file location (noclip-donation-gmod-1.1.2\lua\noclip_store\config).

 ## Setting up the sv_config file.